Are you looking to produce positive pulses for your primary electronics circuit? Look no further than the 555 pulse generator.

 - Annoying high pitch noise generator using IC-555.

-The rule of thumb is to ensure that you understand the circuitry, and we have illustrated this effectively using elaborate circuit diagrams.
+The rule of thumb is ensuring you understand the circuitry, and we have illustrated this effectively using elaborate circuit diagrams.
 If you have a question about anything on the pulse generator, contact us.